In the end, Americans chose the man whose presidency led to the undoing of abortion rights over the woman who said she would fight to restore them.

 White men backed Trump by an even greater margin, with 60% voting for him compared to 37% who backed Harris.
 Both white men with and without college degrees voted for Trump, the latter giving him a full 69% of the vote.

 There also were significant age differences.
 Men in every age group favored Trump.
 He got the greatest level of support from men who are primarily in Gen X, plus some of the youngest Baby Boomers.
-Among those men, ages 45-64, 60% backed Trump and 38% backed Harris.
-The youngest male voters, ages 18-29, offered Trump the weakest level of support, at 49% versus 47% for Harris.
-Fifty-three percent of men ages 30-44 and 55% of men 65 and over voted for Trump.
+Among those men, ages 45-64, 60 percent backed Trump and 38 percent backed Harris.
+The youngest male voters, ages 18-29, offered Trump the weakest level of support, at 49 percent versus 47 percent for Harris, the exit polls found.
+(An Associated Press-NORC survey reported that a larger proportion of young men — 56% — voted for Trump and only 42% opted for Harris.)
+Fifty-three percent of men ages 30-44 and 55 percent of men 65 and over voted for Trump.

 Among women, only those ages 45-64 failed to give Harris a majority.
-That group split the vote, with 49% voting for Harris and 50% for Trump.
-Young women ages 18-29 offered the vice president the greatest degree of support (61%).
+That group split the vote, with 49 percent voting for Harris and 50 percent for Trump.
+Young women ages 18-29 offered the vice president the greatest degree of support (61 percent).
+(Again, the AP’s numbers differed, saying that 58% of young women backed Harris and 40% preferred Trump.)
 Fifty-four percent of women ages 30-44 and 65 and over also voted for her.

 None of it was enough to help Harris break the thick and, to date, impenetrable, glass ceiling that is the American presidency.